Professor of Inorganic and Materials Science, Louisiana State University

 Research Assistant Professor of Physics, Tulane University

 Dr. Hu’s research interests include magnetism, superconductivity, and correlated electrons in quantum materials.
 Dr. Hu participated in a recent quantum oscillation study on the drastic pressure effects on extremely large magnetoresistance in WTe2.
 He previously worked as a postdoctoral researcher with the Louisiana Consortium for Neutron Scattering.
+Jin Hu recently accepted a position as Assistant Professor of Physics at the University of Arkansas.

-Visiting Associate Research Professor
+Visiting Research Associate Professor

 Dr. Lal’s work focuses on the structure and internal dynamics of proteins and coherent diffraction imaging of complex polymer matrices.
 Her research interests include the development of novel methods for the use of x-rays and neutrons for the study of biological and soft matter materials.
 She previously worked as biophysicist in the materials science division at Argonne National Lab.